JakubHandzus/Bachelors-thesis/README.md

   <img src="screens/home.png">
 </p>

-#### Abstract
+### Abstract
 The aim of this thesis is to design and implement an IoT system for monitoring the air temperature of smaller objects, e.g households.
-As the system is to be financially available to the wider public, it needs to be fully functional even at low procurement and operating costs\,--\,based on this requirement, it is necessary to analyze available alternatives for operating the systems.
-When selecting the appropriate technology for storing the acquired data, it is necessary to take into account the operations most frequently performed on the data\,--\,for this reason, a set of experiments is carried out on several types of database systems.
+As the system is to be financially available to the wider public, it needs to be fully functional even at low procurement and operating costs - based on this requirement, it is necessary to analyze available alternatives for operating the systems.
+When selecting the appropriate technology for storing the acquired data, it is necessary to take into account the operations most frequently performed on the data - for this reason, a set of experiments is carried out on several types of database systems.
 Based on the findings gathered during analysis and experimentation, the optimal solution appears to be the combination of a generic database with web host services.
 In the resulting system, the sensor sends the acquired data to the server with a database, whilst the processed data is subsequently interpreted by the client-side visualizations.

 Installation
 ------------
-#### Server
+### Server

 Requirements:
 * MariaDB